-Drug Crisis in Augusta, GA
+Drug Dilemma in Augusta, GA

 There is no doubt about the friendly and welcoming atmosphere in Augusta, GA.
 It is an all-American town with deep southern heritage and love for the things that make America unique.
 However, despite its foundation on southern values, Augusta is no stranger to the drug epidemic happening in the area.
 Columbia County, where Augusta is located, has seen a steep rise in drug arrests in recent years.
 Also, it is subject to the rising rate of heroin and fentanyl abuse across the entire state.
 With all this in mind, including the ready availability of cocaine and methamphetamine in the area, there is no wonder why the drug problem is so profound.
 Nevertheless, there is still hope for those who seek recovery from drug and alcohol addiction.
 If you or someone you love is struggling with addiction in Augusta, GA, call 706-480-8733 today to learn more about addiction treatment options near you.

-An Easy Way Out In Atlanta
+An Easy Way Out In Augusta